fommil/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

+We can do this because `monitor` is *pure* and running it produces no side
+effects.

-This has the effect of now extracting all the calls to the `Machines.stop`
+This runs the program with the `Const` handler, extracting all the calls to
-method and returning it alongside the `WorldView`
+`Machines.stop`, then returning it alongside the `WorldView`.
+We can unit test

-A unit test for this is
+this:

 {lang="text"}
 ~~~~~~~~